What Are Secured and Unsecured Loans?

 Also known as collateral, the security you provide in the form of assets or property can be seized if repayments are not adhered to.
 Secured loans enable you to take out more money over a longer term while being easier to obtain because of the security you’re providing.
 Often known as homeowner loans, secured loans are also a type of business loan that you can use the capital from to invest in your company.

 An unsecured loan doesn’t require you to put down any collateral.
 Credit cards, student and personal loans are all types of unsecured loans.
-They’re typically more challenging to secure from lenders as their approval is based on whether they view the borrower as creditworthy, which is determined from several factors including credit score.
+They’re typically more challenging to secure from lenders as their approval is based on whether they view the borrower as creditworthy, which is determined by several factors including credit score.

 With unsecured loans, if you default on a repayment, the lender could commission a debt collection agency to recover the debt.
 The lender may also take the borrower to court.
 Some laws ensure lending practices are not discriminatory and based solely on an applicant’s creditworthiness.
 However, because unsecured loans are riskier for lenders than secured loans, they’re more challenging to secure.

-1. Providing Securities/Collateral
+1. Providing securities/collateral

 Interest rates vary depending on many factors.
-Working with a business finance specialist increases your chances of securing a finance agreement with a favourable interest rate, for example.
+Working with a business finance specialist increases the chances of securing a finance agreement with a favourable interest rate, for example.
 Secured loans, however, typically have lower rates of interest because there is less risk for the lender.

 Secured debt typically has longer repayment terms and lower rates of interest.
 If you require a large amount of capital, such as for purchasing business premises, secured debt is much more favourable.
 Unsecured debt may have a higher interest rate and shorter repayment terms; however, if you have borrowed a small amount of capital, you may want to pay off the debt quickly to potentially improve your credit score and reduce how much you pay in interest.